goatshriek/stumpless/docs/examples/sqlite3/README.md

 1              bill
 ```

+That's it!

+One important thing to note about this last style of insertion is that it
+requires you to have the SQLite headers and library linked against your own
+executable.
+You'll want to make sure that you have the same version of SQLite
+that Stumpless is configured with, or you could run into strange issues!

 If you need more control than this, you're probably better off writing your own
 SQLite code to do insertions, and handing this to a function target to invoke it
 when entries are added.
 Check out the [function target](../function/README.md)